Newshub: Three60

 Three60 was (at the time) TV3's newest current affairs show which focused on international news, politics & business.
-Three60 was presented by Newshub anchor Mike McRoberts and airs on Sundays at 9:30am.
+Three60 was presented by Newshub anchor Mike McRoberts and airs on Sundays at 9:30 am.
 The show has since been cancelled.

 Newshub Midday

 Newshub Midday (formerly 3 News @ 12) was a half-hour bulletin broadcast live on TV3 weekdays at 12:00 pm.
 The show was presented by Jeff McTainsh.

 Newshub Midday was axed in June 2016, airing its last show on 1 July that year.
 It was replaced by a digital current affairs bulletin called Newshub Explains, which began on 18 July 2016.

-Newshub Midday returned as Newshub live at 11:30am on 1 February 2021 airing every weekday.
+Newshub Midday returned as Newshub live at 11:30am on 1 February 2021 airing every weekday until it was axed on 25 August 2023.

 The AM Show

 The AM Show was a New Zealand morning news and talk show that airs on Three and simulcast on Magic Talk.
 It was presented by Duncan Garner and, later, Ryan Bridge, with news anchor Amanda Gillies and sports anchor Mark Richardson, who both announced that they would leave The AM Show in December 2021.

 Both Amanda Gillies and Mark Richardson left The AM Show for different opportunities at Discovery.
 Gillies left the show to take up the role as Newshub's national correspondent and Richardson would continue as the host of The Block NZ and would appear as a fourth host on The Project.
-Richardson currently co-hosts an afternoon show on Today FM with Leah Panapa.
+Richardson co-hosted an afternoon show on Today FM with Leah Panapa from March 2022 to March 2023.

 The show replaced Paul Henry after it was announced the frontman of the show, Paul Henry, was resigning and therefore the show was going to be replaced.
 The announcement was made by MediaWorks in November 2016, and Paul Henry last aired on 16 December 2016.
 The AM Show premiered on 13 February 2017.

 In 2022, The AM Show was rebranded as and refreshed into AM with new hosts Ryan Bridge and Melissa Chan-Green, news anchor Bernadine Oliver-Kerby and weather presenter William Waiirua.

-Newshub Live at 4:30pm
+Newshub Live at 4:30 PM

-Launched on 20 March 2017, as Newshub Live at 4pm, the half hour bulletin and mid-afternoon edition of Newshub airs weekdays at 4:30pm and is anchored by Oriini Kaipara.
-It was aired at 4pm until 16 August 2019, where it moved to the current timeslot of 4:30pm.
+Launched on 20 March 2017, as Newshub Live at 4pm, the half hour bulletin and mid-afternoon edition of Newshub aired weekdays at 4:30 pm and was anchored by Oriini Kaipara.
+It aired at 4 pm until 16 August 2019, when it moved to its final timeslot of 4:30pm.
 The bulletin was discontinued in late 2022, with the final airing on 11 November 2022.

+Newshub Live at 8:00 PM

+First aired on 21 March 2022, the bulletin aired on Eden on weekdays at 8 pm and was anchored by Rebecca Wright.
+The half hour bulletin covered exclusive interviews as well as the usual daily news in a nightly vibrant format similar to Newshub Late on Three.
+Newshub Live at 8 pm was taken off air with its last show on 11 November 2022, within its first 12 months on air.